Have you noticed how much and how fast the market for education and lifelong learning has changed over the past several years?

 In this episode of the podcast, change and innovation expert Seth Kahan offers valuable advice on how to get change and innovation right.
 This is knowledge the successful Learning Revolutionary most definitely needs.

 This episode also marks a turning point in the podcast.
 The interview with Seth is the last of those I conducted while writing the Leading the Learning Revolution.
 The podcast will go on, though.
-For starters, I’ve got Harold Stolovitch, author of the perennial best-seller Telling Ain’t Training lined up for the next episodes.
+For starters, I’ve got Harold Stolovitch, author of the perennial best-seller Telling Ain’t Training lined up for the next episode.

 In the meantime, enjoy the session with Seth Kahan.